LukeTheHecker/LukeTheHecker.github.io/index.md

 ## Publications

+Hecker, L., Giri, A., Pantazis, D., & Adler, A. (2023).
+Localization of Spatially Extended Brain Sources by Flexible Alternating Projection (Flex-AP). bioRxiv, 2023-11.

 Wilson, M., Hecker, L., Joos, E., Aertsen, A., Tebartz van Elst, L., & Kornmeier,
 J. (2023).
 Spontaneous Necker-cube reversals may not be that spontaneous.
 Frontiers in Human Neuroscience, 17, 1179081. <a href="https://doi.org/10.3389/fnhum.2023.1179081">